IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `name` is the name of the fileset.
 - `id` is the asset id of the fileset.
 One of name or id must be specified.
 - `file-name` name of the .zip file to which exported content is written.
+- `location` it is a path to the physical location of the fileset.
+It is used when duplicate names are allowed.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.